jack-ary/canvas-reminder/README.md

 # canvas-reminder
-Desktop notifier for canvas assignments and information
+Automated desktop notifier for canvas assignments do on the current day.
 # Implementation:
 1. Use the command line to install the correct libraries